-Boaz Vilallonga is a journalist, historian and spiritual educator.
+Boaz Vilallonga is a historian, journalist and spiritual educator.
 He is a religion scholar at the Department of Classics of Columbia University.
 He holds a French grande école PhD and has worked at the École des Hautes Études en Sciences Sociales and New York University.
 He has also been the editor-in-chief of Catalan weekly magazine El Temps, where he relaunched the historical publication to the digital era.
 As a journalist, his work has appeared in Catalan, American and Israeli media.
 His new venture, Dr. Boaz, provides spiritual and religious direction and guidance to people looking for a spiritual awakening.

 Vilallonga is proficient in 10 languages.
 He is native in French, Catalan and Spanish and has near native-ability in English.
 He is fluent in Italian and Latin, and can read Hebrew, German, Portuguese and Occitan.
 While he was in college, Vilallonga was introduced to Esperanto, and since then he has been a committed esperantist.
 His linguistic mastery has been instrumental in most of his different job duties throughout the years.